An Opinionated Amphibian

 An Elvish Green Owl

-This Green Owl was hand-sewn using fabric scraps from an elvish dress my daughter made for Halloween one year along with a home-decor remnant scrap.
+This Green Owl was hand-sewn using fabric scraps from an elvish dress my daughter made for Halloween, along with a home-decor remnant scrap.
 I did purchase the stuffing and the buttons for the eyes.
 The owl pattern also came from Ann Wood Handmade

 Owl hangs out in my studio and is much less opinionated than Frog.